RetroCro/TurtleWoW-Mods/README.md

  	- Turn off Cloud Delivered Protection
   	- Turn off Automatic Sample
    	- Turn off Tamper Protection
+   	- This is just temporary while we install SuperWoW.
+These will automatically re-enable later and that's fine.
 4. Go back to Virus & threat protection -> Scroll all the way down to Exclusions -> Click Add an Exclusion
 	- From the dropdown, select FOLDER
 	- For the path select the main TWoW folder (example: C:\twmoa_1172\twmoa_1172)